 Hire the Right Lawyer — It Can Make All the Difference

-Once you’ve seen a doctor and formally notified your employer of your injury, it’s time for the official claims process to begin to unfold.
+Once you’ve seen a doctor and notified your employer, the official claims process starts.

 Unfortunately, that process can be long, unnerving, and uncertain.
-Too often, employees are treated unfairly throughout.
-Without a skilled legal representative to fight for their rights, injured workers are relatively defenseless against the workers’ compensation system that is often too difficult for injured workers to navigate on their own.
+Without a skilled legal representative to fight for their rights, injured workers are relatively defenseless against the workers’ compensation system.

 That’s why it’s so important to work with a passionate and knowledgeable attorney.
 Your rights under the law may be much more extensive than you realize.
 In fact, it’s sometimes even possible to seek compensation outside of the workers’ compensation system, depending on the specific facts and circumstances of your case.

-The DeMayo Law Offices, L.L.P. ® has years of experience in handling workers’ compensation claims for injured workers throughout the entire state of North Carolina.
-We understand how important your financial compensation is to your family and we’ll work hard to leave no stone unturned while seeking everything you may be entitled to.
+The DeMayo Law Offices, L.L.P. ® has years of experience in handling workers’ compensation claims throughout North Carolina.
+We understand how important financial compensation is and we’ll leave no stone unturned seeking everything you may be entitled to.

 If you or a loved one has been hurt on the job in North Carolina, and you’re wondering what to do next, give our office a call.
 We’ll treat you and your family with the fairness and respect you deserve.

 We will not charge for our services unless there is a successful outcome in your case.
 We offer free consultations in person and over the phone.
-Free case evaluations are available right now, and speaking to a legal professional about your work injury will help you better understand your rights under North Carolina Workers’ Compensation law.
+Free case evaluations are available right now.
+Speaking to an attorney about your work injury will help you understand your rights under North Carolina Workers’ Compensation law.

-Please contact us to set up a free consultation today.
+Please contact us for a free consultation today.